input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

 To interact with a contract running on the blockchain, users will need to use the Marlowe Run client application.
-This, in turn, will interact with users\' wallets to authenticate transactions that spend crypto-assets, since deposits are made from users\' wallets, and payments received by them.
+This, in turn, will interact with users' wallets to authenticate transactions that spend crypto-assets, since deposits are made from users' wallets, and payments received by them.
 Note, however, that these are definitely *off-chain* actions that need to be initiated by code running off chain, typically this will be in the Marlowe Run application: they cannot be